Scripture Reference: James 1:2-13

 We learn many new things and obtain so much wisdom that roots us in an unshakeable faith.

 James 1:12 says, “Blessed is the man that endureth temptation; for when he is tried, he shall receive the crown of life.”
 Endurance makes kings and queens out of the children of God.
 Adrian Rogers says, “If you do not bear the cross, you can’t wear the crown.”
-And when we learn to endure, we are brought to the place where we need nothing.
+And when we learn to endure, we are brought to a place where we need nothing.
 We learn that there is no necessity that God is unable to meet.

 God wants to give His children the real riches of life.
 And once we learn that our greatest gift from God is the ability to endure, we will see trials and tribulations as opportunities to do so.